-When writing about numbers that appear in a UI, duplicate them exactly as the UI displays.
-Otherwise, follow these guidelines.
+When you write about numbers that appear in a UI, duplicate them exactly as the UI displays.

 |Use numerals for||Example||For more information|